-A Parenting Coordinator is a professional who helps parents map out the plan for their children during and after divorce.
+A Parenting Coordinator is a professional who helps co-parents map out the plan for their children during and after divorce.
 The Parenting Coordinator can be a lawyer, mediator, psychologist, social worker, or mental health professional.
 This is a person who has gone through special training and is qualified by the court for such work.
-Parenting coordination can help families and parents in many ways.
+Parenting coordination can help your co-parentting relationship in many ways.
 Here are some examples:

 The Parenting Coordinator works with parents, for children.
 The children are the focus.
 Let me repeat that: your children are the focus.
 Not you.
-Not your ex, as wrong as you feel he is.
-Not the new stepmother, as wrong as you think she is.
+Not your ex, as wrong as you feel he/she is.
+Not the new stepmother or stepdad, as wrong as you think they are.
 Your children are the ones who had no say in the divorce and who need both parents now more than ever.

 TRY THIS: The next time you meet with your ex to talk about plans for your children, take a picture of the children with you.
 Lay the picture between you and your ex.
 When you begin to stray off topic, look at the photo and then refocus on your children.
 It’s about them!
 In my work as a Parenting Coordinator, I find that this is the most important step in a parenting plan.
 Parents who learn to keep the children as the focus can, and do, set up good plans for their children—the kind of plans that get your children to their destinations feeling happy and healthy.
 It can be done.
 You can do it.

 Keeping the children as the focus, in one way, is very easy; in another way, it can be quite hard.
 It is easy, as a parent, to want the best for your children.
 That is a natural feeling for a parent.
 But keeping the children as your focus after divorce often means letting go of anger, hurt, and resentment.
 That is much harder to do.